 - WeTransfer has file size limits.

-Last but not least you could always use our service MASSIVE.io.
-We built our tool specifically for video editors to be able to send very large files as fast as your internet connection can handle and at price comparable to shipping hard drives.
+Last but not least, you could always use accelerated cloud solutions such as our very own service, MASV.
+This really is the option for those who don’t have time for restrictions and need the fastest, most resilient solution.
+That’s why we built our tool specifically for video editors to be able to send very large videos, as fast as your internet connection can handle and at prices comparable to shipping hard drives – without the associated risks!

-MASV is an accelerated cloud solution which means it doesn’t require software but is still able to send files very fast.
-We also have built our tool to ensure you can send as much data as you need to without any file size limits.
+As an accelerated cloud solution, MASV doesn’t require specialized software but is still able to send files quicker than most competitors.
+We also have built a user-friendly tool to ensure you can send as much data as needed without any file size or bandwidth roadblocks.

 - Very fast.